Point Vicente Lighthouse

-Point Vicente Lighthouse is a lighthouse in Rancho Palos Verdes, California, United States, north of Los Angeles Harbor.
+Point Vicente Lighthouse is a lighthouse in Rancho Palos Verdes, California, United States, north of Los Angeles Harbor, which was built in 1926.
 It is 67 ft tall and stands on a cliff with a height of 130 ft.
 It is between Point Loma Lighthouse to the south and Point Conception Lighthouse to the north.
 The lighthouse was added to the National Register of Historic Places in 1980.
 The lighthouse is owned by the United States federal government and is managed by the United States Coast Guard.
-It is not usually open to the public, but the Coast Guard Auxiliary run tours once per month and it is used annually for the city's "Whale of a Day" festival.
+It is not open to the public.